torik42/YaLafi/README.md

 " default disabled LT rules: 'WHITESPACE_RULE'
 let g:ale_tex_lty_disable = 'WHITESPACE_RULE'
 ```
+Similarly to setting 'g:ale\_tex\_lty_disable', one can specify LT's options
+--enable, --disablecategories, and --enablecategories.
-Further options may be passed to yalafi.shell, for instance,
+Further options for yalafi.shell may be passed like
 ```
 let g:ale_tex_lty_shelloptions = '--single-letters "A|a|I|e.g.|i.e.||"'
-                \ . ' --lt-options "~--disablecategories PUNCTUATION"'
+                \ . ' --equation-punctuation display'
 ```
 Additionally, one has to install ALE and copy or link file [lty.vim](lty.vim)
 to directory `~/.vim/bundle/ale/ale_linters/tex/`, or a similar location.